Swiss B2B Marketing-Report 2026

 - 5 min read

-Why this report was created
+Why this report was prepared

 In many B2B companies, marketing reporting has evolved over time.
-Sometimes a KPI comes from paid advertising, sometimes from CRM, sometimes from sales, and sometimes from a standard tool report.
+Sometimes a KPI comes from paid advertising, sometimes from the CRM, sometimes from sales, and sometimes from a standard tool report.
 What’s missing is a unified system.

 This report is based on anonymized project experiences, strategy and audit work in B2B marketing, as well as recurring patterns observed in CRM, funnel, and growth projects in Switzerland and the DACH region.